-Additionally, we require a minimum donation of $150 per cat and $200 per dog.
+We require a donation of $150 per cat.
 This amount represents just a small fraction of the actual costs we incur for each animal under our care, and helps us to continue our ongoing efforts.

 If you would like to get started please download our Infinite Hope Adoption Application at: